Samuel-Boehm/ColorStamp/README.md

 **Disclaimer**: This project is tailored for my own purpose: creating Instagram stories from my photographs.
 That's why the format is fixed to portrait/phone aspect ratio and the resolution is only Full HD.

 I began with a very small script that did everything automatically, but I found that it sometimes did not pick up colors that were very important for the picture but were just not among the main colors (the red light in Figure 1 for example).
-Therefore, I created a GUI to manually select colors.
+Therefore, I created a GUI that allows users to manually pick additional colors beyond the automatic selection.

 ![The prominent red light is not shown as we expect it](images/example_a.png) *Figure 1: The prominent red light is not shown in the palette but it would be beautiful to have it.*